 Difficulty: Moderate

-The trail to Scouts Falls is short, but as there is no set path for almost the entire way, it takes longer than you think.
-As you can see from the elevation, there are no uphill sections - it’s just the terrain that slows you down.
+Summary: The trail to Scouts Falls is short, but there is no set path for the majority of the walk.
+As you can see from the elevation, there are next to no uphill sections - it’s just the terrain that slows you down.

-You are either walking along rocks, or rocky ledges and parts are a little muddy and slippery (after rain).
-You’ll probably find the return walk a lot quicker though, as you know which route to take.
+You are either walking along rocks, or rocky ledges with some dirt track inbetween which can become a little muddy and slippery (after rain).

 The walk to Scouts Falls